Elise-S/Datascience_Project/DSprojectRepository/README.md

 We extract Wikipedia pages for the list of women in mathematics and the list of contemporary artists using four libraries: Wikipedia, SPARQLWrapper, rdflib, BeautifulSoup, and pandas for visualizing our results.

-The folder named Dsprojectrepository contains the following:
+In relation to this part, the folder named Dsprojectrepository contains the following:

-JSON files with the facts and data for both categories Folder with JSON files for the RDF of both categories Text files for each category
+- JSON files with the facts and data for both categories

+- 2 folders with JSON files for the RDF of both categories

+- 2 folders with text files for each category

 ## Data analysis:

 Using the collected data, we conducted detailed analyses to uncover patterns and differences between the two categories of text.
-We used differents visualizations, such as histograms, box plots, and word clouds, to illustrate these findings on graph and text. thanks to those visualizations we were able to hilight the characteristics and distinctions of women in mathematics and contemporary artist.
+We used different visualizations, such as histograms, box plots, and word clouds, to illustrate these findings on graph and text.
+Thanks to those visualizations we were able to highlight the characteristics and distinctions of women in mathematics and contemporary artist.

 # Part 2